-Prokaryotic cells are cells that do not have a true nucleus or membrane-bound organelles.
-Organisms within the domains Bacteria and Archaea have prokaryotic cells, while other forms of life are eukaryotic.
-However, organisms with prokaryotic cells are abundant and make up much of Earth’s biomass.
+A prokaryotic cell is a type of cell that does not have a true nucleus or membrane-bound organelles.
+Organisms within the domains Bacteria and Archaea are based on the prokaryotic cell, while all other forms of life are eukaryotic.
+However, organisms with prokaryotic cells are very abundant and make up much of Earth’s biomass.

-All of the reactions within a prokaryote, therefore, take place within the cytoplasm of the cell.
+All of the reactions within a prokaryote take place within the cytosol of the cell.
 While this makes the cells slightly less efficient, prokaryotic cells still have a remarkable reproductive capacity.
-A prokaryote reproduces through binary fission, a process which simply splits duplicated DNA into separate cells.
+A prokaryote reproduces through binary fission, a process that simply splits duplicated DNA into separate cells.
 Without any organelles or complex chromosomes to reproduce, most prokaryotic cells can divide every 24 hours, or even faster with an adequate supply of food.

-While many prokaryotic cells have adapted to free-living within the environment, many more have adapted to live within the gut of other organisms.
+While many prokaryotic cells have adapted to free-living within the environment, others have adapted to live within the gut of other organisms.
 These commensal organisms survive by breaking down molecules inside the gut and allow the organism they are living within the ability to digest a wider variety of foods.
-For example, the human gut contains 2-3 pounds of bacteria, which have evolved to help us digest complex carbohydrates, proteins, and fats.
+For example, the human gut contains 2-3 pounds of bacteria that have evolved to help us digest complex carbohydrates, proteins, and fats.

 Prokaryotic Cell Structure

 Prokaryotic cells do not have a true nucleus that contains their genetic material as eukaryotic cells do.
 Instead, prokaryotic cells have a nucleoid region, which is an irregularly-shaped region that contains the cell’s DNA and is not surrounded by a nuclear envelope.
 Some other parts of prokaryotic cells are similar to those in eukaryotic cells, such as a cell wall surrounding the cell (which is also found in plant cells, although it has a different composition).